 Advantages of CSS

 You can use CSS along with HTML to make your website presentable to visitors.
 This is to say, it gives you a higher degree of control over presentation.
 Right from text colors to font style, you can customize the web pages the way you want.
-Plus, it allows you to get more amount of styling work done in less time.
-That’s exactly what developers look for—to get efficient output with minimum input.
-The following are some other benefits of CSS.

 1. Enhances user experience

 When you build webpages only using HTML, you end up neglecting User Experience (UX).
-Effective UX is a key factor that decides whether the visitors will stay on the website or revisit in the future.
+Effective UX is a key factor that decides whether the visitors will stay on the website or revisit it in the future.
 CSS allows user-friendly formatting to customize user experiences.
-Additionally, it offers rich features such as animations and transitions.
-This not only satisfies the customer but also delights them.

 2. Consistency

-The impressive benefit of CSS is its consistency.
-With consistency, we mean you can say no to laborious work.
-You can change the formatting easily and the update will be done to all pages using that style sheet.
 To clarify, you will be making changes to only one line of code and the style will be applied across web pages.
 This way, with a couple of lines of code, you can change the way your complete website looks.

 3. Time-efficient

 Time efficiency is a follow-up to the point that we made in the above section.
 Since you are not wasting your time and efforts in changing the format of each web page individually, you can save a lot of your time.
 This makes CSS time efficient and results in quicker development time.
-Additionally, you can replicate the CSS across the various pages of the website if you want similar formatting.

 4. Improves speed

 The logic behind improved website speed using CSS is quite simple.
 The lesser the amount of code, the quicker the page loading gets.
 That’s exactly how CSS helps us improve the speed of our website.
-Also, speed improvements result in improvement in search engine ranking.
+Also, speed improvements result in improvements in search engine ranking.
 This is a win-win situation—the website owner gets more visitors, while visitors and users get a better experience.

 5. Easy maintenance